Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 ## Before You begin

-Before you begin, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the ASDK GitHub repository to you own GitHub account to make it your own.
+Before you begin, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the Azure SaaS Dev Kit GitHub repository to to your own GitHub account to make it your own.

 The Azure SaaS Dev Kit provides an excellent starting point for launching your SaaS solution.
-To truly reap the benefits, it is essential to customize the ASDK to suit your particular requirements.
-By tailoring the ASDK, you achieve the solution that aligns with your specific objectives.
+To truly reap the benefits, it is essential to customize the dev kit to suit your particular requirements.
+By tailoring the dev kit, you achieve the solution that aligns with your specific objectives.

-## Provisioning the Identity Foundation Services
+## Provisioning the Identity Framework

 This project uses [Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) for an IdP (Identity Provider).
 The first step in setting up this project is to configure a new Azure AD B2C instance to house your local user accounts.

-To provision the Identity Foundation Service please follow this [readme](https://github.com/landonpierce/azure-saas/tree/main/src/Saas.Identity/Saas.IdentityProvider).
+To provision the Identity Framework please follow this [readme](https://github.com/landonpierce/azure-saas/tree/main/src/Saas.Identity/Saas.IdentityProvider).

-## Provisioning the SaaS Permissions API.
+## Provisioning the SaaS Permissions API

-After provisioning the Identity foundation Services, you should provision the Azure services and configuration needed for running the [Permissions API](../components/identity/permissions-service) locally or deploying it to Azure.
+After provisioning the Identity Framework, you should provision the Azure services and configuration needed for running the [Permissions API](../components/identity/permissions-service) locally or deploying it to Azure.

-The Azure AD B2C configuration that was provisioned as oart of the Identity Foundation Services, rely on the Saas Permissions API to provide permission claims.
-When a user logs into you SaaS solution these permissions claims are added to the users JWT access token.
+The Azure AD B2C configuration that was provisioned as part of the Identity Foundation Services relies on the Saas Permissions API to provide permission claims.
+When a user logs into your SaaS solution, these permissions claims are added to the users JWT access token.

 To provision the SaaS Permissions API please follow the [readme](https://github.com/landonpierce/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions).